laurajanegraham/sea_cucumber/sea_cucumber_spatial_hurdle.md

 ## INLA Modelling

+We will compare 4 different modelling approaches.
+All approaches are hurdle models where occurrence is modelled using the binomial distribution and abundance is modelled using the negative binomial distribution:

+1. null: Intercept-only model
+2. habitat: Proportion of suitable habitat (non-sand substrate) as a fixed non-spatial covariate
+3. spatial: Spatial structure included as a random field (SPDE Matern correlation)
+4. joint: Proportion of suitable habitat is estimated using a random spatial field and Gaussian distribution; this is then used in both the occurrence and abundance part of the hurdle model as a fixed spatial factor.
+This allows us to estimate both habitat suitability and abundance at the same time.

 ### INLA Mesh

 We need a spatial mesh to create the spatial random field.
 This will be restricted to the convex hull around the prediction points.